Benefits for carers

 We estimate the grant will help around 1,700 young carers each year get respite and access life opportunities which are the norm for many other young people, as they make the transition into adulthood.
 The grant is part of a wider package of support for young carers announced in 2017.

-We will introduce a new payment for people who get Carer’s Allowance and are caring for more than one disabled child in 2021.
+We will introduce a new payment for people who get Carer’s Allowance and are caring for more than one disabled child.
 This is in recognition of the impact on carers of caring for more than one disabled child.

-Also in 2021 we will consult to help identify priorities for the replacement for Carer’s Allowance in Scotland, Scottish Carer’s Assistance.
-Scottish Carer’s Assistance will launch in 2022.
+We will also consult to help identify priorities for the replacement for Carer’s Allowance in Scotland, Scottish Carer’s Assistance.
+The timescales for these will be confirmed in due course.

 Making sure benefits work